 Back to work

-Case study / HeliosX / AI product design
+Case study / HeliosX / AI product architecture

-An AI competitor-intelligence system for regulated medical-intake flows.
+Building AI competitor intelligence for regulated medical-intake flows

 The problem